aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-table/manage-table/_index.md

 6. Align the text vertically.
 7. Save the modified presentation.

-This Java code shows you how to align the text in a table:
+This PHP code shows you how to align the text in a table:

 ```php
   // Creates an instance of the Presentation class